medic/medic-docs/configuration/transitions.md

 ### update_patient

-Updates a `data_record` to set its patient to its sender, the resulting doc will have `fields.patient_uuid` and `fields.patient_id` filled with the sender's information.
+Updates a `data_record` to set its patient to its sender.
+The resulting doc will have `fields.patient_uuid` and `fields.patient_id` filled with the sender's information.
 Provides hydrated patient information to subsequent transitions.
+The sender is considered the contact document associated with the phone number that sent the original SMS.
-If a doc already contains a `patient` field, does not have a sender (`from` field) or does not have a configured `form` field, it will be ignored by this transition.
+If a doc already contains a `patient` field, does not have a sender or does not have a configured `form` field, it will be ignored by this transition.

 #### Configuration
 Configuration is stored in the `update_patient` field of `app_settings.json`.